nextcloud/news-android/README.md

     ```

   4. Run the following script `News-Android-App/remove_invalid_languages.sh`

   5. Import the Project and start coding!

+  6. If you should ever get a Gradle error `Configuration with name 'default' not found`
+    while building, execute following commands in the projects root directory:
+    ```
+    git submodule init
+    git submodule update
+    ```

 That's all.
 I hope it works for you!
 If something is not working, please send me an email to david-dev@live.de